Leech (character): Fictional character biography

 Leech and Artie Maddicks come to live at the Massachusetts Academy under the care of Emma Frost and Sean Cassidy.
 The school later goes bankrupt, forcing Emma and Sean to open the school to human students.
 To keep Artie and Leech from being isolated, Emma gives them image inducers that will disguise them as humans.
 Soon after, the school is exposed as a home for mutants, and Artie, Leech, and Penance are sent away to protect them.

 At some point, Leech is captured by the revived Weapon X program and is used to keep imprisoned mutants under control.
 When the program is about to be discovered, those responsible attempt to erase all information surrounding it by killing the prisoners.
 Leech survives and is one of the estimated 198 mutants who retain their powers after M-Day.

 When Nitro's destruction of Stamford, Connecticut causes the public to turn on superheroes at the start of the "Civil War" storyline, Domino, Shatterstar, and Caliban break out the 198 and take them to a bunker in the middle of the desert.
 They are sealed inside with nuclear weapons that are activated for self-detonation, but they are eventually freed from the bunker.
 Leech accompanies Caliban to the Morlock tunnels, where they are attacked by an extremist group of Morlocks led by Masque.
 Masque kidnaps Leech, but he is rescued by the X-Men and Skids.

 Leech and Artie Maddicks are invited to Franklin Richards's birthday, and as a gift, Franklin invites them to live with the Fantastic Four.
 The two are enrolled in a special class with several Moloids and Alex Power of the Power Pack, among others.
 Leech later joins the Future Foundation.

 Powers and abilities

 Leech can dampen or completely suppress, for an undetermined amount of time, the powers and abilities of any superpowered beings within 50 feet of him.
+His dampening ability was initially involuntary and uncontrollable, but now appears to be under his conscious control.